GabriG23/visual-geolocalization-project/README.md

 - in `--resume_fe` we have to put the feature extractor path

 #### Test
+This is the comand to test the geowarp:
 `!python3 AG/eval_geowarp.py --dataset_folder /content/sf_xs/ --num_reranked_predictions 20 --backbone resnet18 --fc_output_dim 512 --resume_fe /content/AG/trained_model/feature_extractor_resnet18.pth --resume_hr /content/AG/trained_model/homography_epoch3_batch32_ssw1.pth --num_workers 2`
+- Modyfing `--dataset_folder` we can test on a different dataset
+- we have to resume the feature extractor with `--resumer_fe` and the homography module with `--resume_hr`
 ## CVT-CCT

 ```